Deep Learning · OrevateAI

 Frequently Asked Questions about Backpropagation

-The primary goal of the backpropagation algorithm is to efficiently calculate the gradient of the loss function with respect to the weights and biases of a neural network.
-This gradient is then used to update the network’s parameters to minimize errors and improve prediction accuracy.
+The primary goal of backpropagation is to efficiently compute the gradients of the loss function with respect to the weights and biases of a neural network.
+These gradients are then used by an optimization algorithm (like gradient descent) to update the network’s parameters, thereby minimizing the error and improving the network’s predictive accuracy.

 Can backpropagation be used for unsupervised learning?